Provar

 Upload file to a Slack Channel

-You can upload a file to a Slack channel by using Slack Files upload method API.
+You can upload a file to a Slack channel using Slack Files upload method API.

-Step 1: Generate an authentication token by Creating a new Slack app and install it in your workspace.
-Your tokens are displayed after installation completes.
+Step 1: Generate an authentication token by Creating a new Slack app and installing it in your workspace.
+Your tokens are displayed after installation is completed.

 Above: Generating an authentication token.

-Step 2: Add a new web service connection in Provar.
+Step 2: Add a new web service connection in Automation.

 Above: Adding a new web service connection.